Clearance Distance Violations Make Riverside Park Hazardous

 Clearance Rules establish the minimum safety distance various obstacles must be from a bike trail or path (signs, trees, and structures of all types).
 They have been adopted for bike trails and shared use paths for the safety and protection of all users and persons and property nearby.
 Etiquette Rules for their use have also been adopted and should be enforced for both the safety and the comfort (sense of safety, security or aesthetics) of trail users.
 All major standard-setting guidelines state that a 3-foot clearance is required from a bike path to any stationary objects.

-. .
-They follow the clearance guidelines given in the American Association of State Highway and Transportation Officials Guide for Development of Bicycle Facilities (AASHTO Bicycle Guide); the Federal Highway Administration (FHWA) Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD); and Americans with Disabilities Act (ADA) guidelines.
+Bike Schenectady, our City’s Bicycling Infrastructure Master Plan, establishes such a 3-foot clearance for Schenectady’s bike and shared use paths, as do the relevant federal and state authorities, following the guidelines given in the American Association of State Highway and Transportation Officials Guide for Development of Bicycle Facilities (AASHTO Bicycle Guide); the Federal Highway Administration (FHWA) Manual on Uniform Traffic Control Devices for Streets and Highways (MUTCD); and Americans with Disabilities Act (ADA) guidelines.

 • A shorter clearance means a smaller safety buffer for persons on or along the trail, providing less space for emergency and discretionary stops, and a smaller recovery area if pedestrians, cyclists, or others are run off the trail.